b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 ```

 As stated in the comments to the code snippet above, here both `xx` and `yy`
-variables point on (reference to) the same box of drawers.
-So, when we change a
+variables point at (reference to) the same box of drawers (imagine the same box
+of drawers got two labels `xx` and `yy` stuck to it next to each other).
+So,
-value in one drawer, then both variables reflect the change.
-If we want to avoid
+when we change a value in one drawer, then both variables reflect the change.
+If
-that we can, e.g. make a
+we want to avoid that we can, e.g. make a
 [copy](https://docs.julialang.org/en/v1/base/base/#Base.copy) of the
 `Vector`/`Array` like so: